m00qek/utest/docs/how-to/contributor/add-proxy.md

 # How to add a built-in proxy

-A built-in proxy teaches utest how to intercept a specific OpenWrt module — `fs`, `uloop`, `ubus`, and so on.
-This guide walks through adding a new one from scratch.

----

 ## 1. Create the proxy file

 Create `src/utest/mock/proxy/<name>.uc`, where `<name>` matches the ucode module